DataDog/documentation/content/en/developers/metrics/custom_metrics.md

 Use tags to fully leverage the capabilities of Datadog through scoping and alerting.
 When using tags, one submitted metric actually leads to **multiple unique tag combinations**- counting towards your custom metrics count.

-For example, suppose you were interested in measuring the average `temperature` in the US.
-We have collected the following temperature measurements every 10 seconds for the past minute from Orlando, Miami, New York, Boston and Seattle.
-Each `temperature` measurement is tagged with the information about `City`, `State`, `Region`, `Country`.
+For example, suppose you are interested in measuring the average `temperature` in the US.
+You collect the following temperature measurements every 10 seconds for the past minute from Orlando, Miami, New York, Boston and Seattle.
+Each `temperature` measurement is tagged with the information about `city`, `state`, `region`, and `country`.

 | Orlando, FL, Southeast | 80 | 80 | 80 | 80 | 81 | 81 | 81 |
 | Miami, FL, Southeast | 82 | 82 | 82 | 82 | 82 | 82 | 82 |